Pomegranate production in Afghanistan: Production

-The main production area of pomegranates is in the Kandahar Province, where 806 ha of land are under pomegranate cultivation.
+The main production area of pomegranates is in the Kandahar Province, where around 15000 ha of land is under pomegranate cultivation.
 Its production per ha of land was also very high in the Dand and Arghandab districts of the province with yield of 344 kg/ha and 760 kg/ha respectively.
 The variety of pomegranate grown in Kandahar is known as the jumbo, ruby-red "Kandahari" variety, while the seedless variety is known as Badana, which is good for eating or converting into juices.

 Annual fair

 Because of its popularity and demand for exports, the World Pomegranate Fair is an annual event in Afghanistan.
 Such an event, which is the meeting place for producers, buyers, packaging, logistics, and cold storage technology companies, equipment vendors, international experts on pomegranate production and processing and government agencies, is the road show that will bring to fore "the Afghan pomegranate industry, create new business opportunities, and benefit the people of Afghanistan."
 The harvesting period usually start from end of September through November.